Culture Therapy Claire Fitzsimmons Culture Therapy Claire Fitzsimmons

 If it feels good and welcoming to you, that might be enough right now.

 7. Connection Isn’t a Fix.
-It’s a Practice.
+It’s a Practice

+The point isn’t to solve your overwhelm with people.
 The point is to slowly remind your system that you’re supported.

 That people can be kind.